martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 # Security and Privacy Considerations

-It seems like that there truly are no considerations of note.
+It is believed that there are none.

 # IANA Considerations